GabrielDev90/CodingChallengeRapidPay/README.md

 Payment Api has three endpoints.
 <br />
 CreateCard - Here you can create a card.
-It will return a 15 lenght number,which is your card number, and add R$ 100 to your balance (just to play around).
+It will return a 15 length number,which is your card number, and add R$ 100 to your balance (just to play around).
 <br />
 Payment - Where you can make a payment.
 You need to inform a valid card number and the amount to be paid.
 <br />